Lhakar: Non-cooperation

 "Let’s not partake in Losar this year."

 The vegetable shops.
-The boycott of the vegetable shops seems to be what represents the most the non-cooperation tactic in the lhakar movement.
+The boycott of the vegetable shops seems to be what best represents the non-cooperation tactic in the lhakar movement.

 For many years, Tibetans in Nangchen (Chinese: Nangqen) had been buying vegetables at what they considered as astronomical prices from Chinese grocers.
 In early 2011, a group of Tibetans started to boycott Chinese vegetable shops, since they stopped buying vegetables in Chinese groceries.
 Many Tibetans, followed the example, leading Chinese groceries to closure.
 Another consequence observed was the development of Tibetan vegetable sellers.